dks53/french-quiz-game/README.md

 ## Prerequisits

-First, create a new ".env" file in your repository.
+Create a new ".env" file in your repository.

 ### Email API

-First, sign up for a free account at: https://signup.sendgrid.com/ Then click the link in a confirmation email to verify your account.
+Sign up for a free account at: https://signup.sendgrid.com/ Then click the link in a confirmation email to verify your account.
 Then create an API Key with "full access" permissions at: https://app.sendgrid.com/settings/api_keys